Pan-Canadian-Genome-Library/daco/docs/email.md

 ### Creating a Template

-If you want to preview a new template, my recommendation for now is to create a mjml file and import it into the `source.mjml` like the following:
+If you want to preview a new template, my recommendation for now is to create a mjml file and import it into the `source.mjml` or directly write mjml code directly into `source.mjml` like the following:

 ```html
     ...